bankcex/docs/become-a-validator/getting-started.md

 #### Stake

-To stake BANK tokens, all you should do is send your BANK tokens to the BankCEX Consensus contract address over the BankCEX network from the validator address.
+To stake BANK tokens, all you should do is send your BANK tokens to the Bankcoin Consensus contract address over the Bankcoin network from the validator address.

 {% hint style="success" %}
-The BankCEX Consensus contract address: `0x786Aa3227317A2e513cFE20c5897F122650bd671`
+The Bankcoin Consensus contract address: `0x786Aa3227317A2e513cFE20c5897F122650bd671`
 {% endhint %}

-The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to BankCEX and send the BANK tokens \(native tokens\) to the Consensus contract address.
+The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to Bankcoin and send the BANK tokens \(native tokens\) to the Consensus contract address.

 {% hint style="info" %}
 You can find your key-store \(containing your private key\) and the password for the created account in: